-"A prince should have no other aim or thought, nor take up any other thing for his study, but power...That is the only thing that is necessary to one who commands," he wrote.
+“A prince should have no other aim or thought, nor take up any other thing for his study, but power…That

 Is the United States a kingdom of priests, a holy nation?
 Or have we traded our birthright for a form of religious and political liberalism that inflicts government over the sovereignty of parents in the home and a nation that gives pornographic material free reign over the airwaves.
 Or maybe we are a nation that chooses good jobs over good values and civil rights for homosexuals instead of sexual morality.

 According to Michael L. Brown’s book, Go and Sin No More, it is time for Christians to do some serious soul searching and ask ourselves a tough question: What kind of “born-again” experience have we had if it calls for almost no personal sacrifice, produces virtually no separation from the world and breeds practically no hatred for sin?

 Some of us are immoral, wicked and corrupt, and we convince ourselves that if we obey some of the commandments, we are not as bad as other people.
 No wonder the world is in the immoral shape it’s in today.
 In effect, Brown warns us that God is looking only for yielded vessels–vessels suited for Him.

 These vessels must be emptied of selfish ambition and dead to human agenda.
 They must be men and women who will not count their homes, vehicles, bank accounts or their lives more dear to them than God.
 They must be willing to give of themselves unselfishly to save the world.